GlenWong97/CS3237-GROUP12/aws-iot-demo/aws-iot-demo/README.md

     <li>Drag file index.html to the Workbench project list window</li>
     <li>Start Evothings Client on your mobile device(s)</li>
     <li>Connect to the Workbench from Evothings Client -  Use the same WiFi network for the Workbench and the mobile and make sure that it allows client connections.
 Network client isolation must be disabled.</li>
-    <li>Click the RUN button on "AWS Lambda IoT Demo" in the Workbench project list.</li>
+    <li>Click the RUN button on "AWS EC2 IoT Demo" in the Workbench project list.</li>
     <li>On each mobile device, select the app you wish to run on the device by pressing the different buttons.</li>
     <li>Have fun by updating the temperature values from different mobile devices running different apps.</li>
 </ul>